Tech-Tavern/tech-tavern-board-express/README.md

+# Tech Tavern Board Express Backend

-A Node/Express backend that uses Drizzle ORM and MySQL to power a Trello-style board app.
+A Node + Express backend that uses Drizzle ORM and MySQL to power a Trello-style board app.

 ## Prerequisites

 - Node.js 18+ installed locally
-- Docker and Docker Compose installed _Troubleshooting:_ If you don’t have Docker Compose, follow <https://docs.docker.com/compose/install/>
+- Docker **and** Docker Compose installed _Troubleshooting:_ If you don’t have Docker Compose, follow <https://docs.docker.com/compose/install/>
 - A copy of `.env` created from `.env.sample`

 ## Setup

-1. Install dependencies
+1. **Install dependencies**

    ```bash
    npm install
    ```

-2. Copy the environment template and update
+2. **Copy the environment template and update**

    ```bash
    cp .env.sample .env